-In 2008 author Malcolm Gladwell stated in his book, Outliers: Story of Success, in order to have success in any field, 10,000 hours of practice and training must be achieved.
-Filmmaker and basketball trainer, Devin Williams, captures the art of filmmaking through his passion and love for basketball in the world-renowned YouTube series TEN000HOURS.
+In 2008 author Malcolm Gladwell stated in his book "Outliers: Story of Success" that to have success in any field 10,000 hours of practice and training must be achieved.
+Filmmaker and basketball trainer, Devin Williams, captures through the art of filmmaking his passion and love for basketball in the world-renowned YouTube series TEN000HOURS.

 Born and raised in Gardena, California, Devin began playing basketball at the age of 8.
 After playing for and graduating from Price High School, Devin attended and played for Fresno State University.
 He then transferred to Academy of Art University in San Francisco, where he would complete his education and basketball career.